TIERS/scalable-mav-swarm-with-ros2-batman-uwb/ros2/cross_compilation/README.md

 # Cross-Compilation

-This guide is adapted from the  [https://github.com/cyberbotics/epuck_ros2/blob/master/installation/cross_compile/README.md](e-puck ros2 cross-compilation) instructions.
+This guide is adapted from the  [e-puck ros2 cross-compilation](https://github.com/cyberbotics/epuck_ros2/blob/master/installation/cross_compile/README.md) instructions.

 ## Before you start

-- Make sure you have folloed the instructions at [/ros2/rpi-setup](RPi setup steps.)
+- Make sure you have folloed the instructions at [RPi setup steps. ](/ros2/rpi-setup)
 - Install docker on your system

 ## ROS2 Cross-Compilation on Your PC